dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 ### icrc7_suggested_royalties

-// FIX: there are opinions that the royalties-related methods should be removed and delegated to a specific standard (analogous to how ERC-2981 handles royalties for ERC-721); this needs to be resolved still in the WG; another option is to keep the methods in here for the simple case when this is sufficient and delegate only more complex requirements to a separate standard; this would have the advantage that simple royalties mechanisms could already be expressed with this base standard without an extension

 Returns the default royalty percentage in bps (i.e. 150 means 1.50%).
 Note that only one royalty can be specified.
 For more complex use cases please consider using a fee splitter.

+If the royalties field is `null``, royalties are either unspecified or specified through an extension standard.

+// FIX: there are opinions that the royalties-related methods should be removed and delegated to a specific standard (analogous to how ERC-2981 handles royalties for ERC-721); this needs to be resolved still in the WG; another option is to keep the methods in here for the simple case when this is sufficient and delegate only more complex requirements to a separate standard; this would have the advantage that simple royalties mechanisms could already be expressed with this base standard without an extension; as the royalties-related fields are optional, the fields add value, but do not constrain future extensibility using a different standard; recommendation to leave them in and leave them empty in case another standard is to be applied

 ```candid "Methods" +=
 icrc7_suggested_royalties : () -> (opt nat16) query;